Mäntyharju

 is water.
 The coastline is almost 1520 km.
 The population density is 6.2 inhabitants per km².

 Neighbouring municipalities: Heinola, Hirvensalmi, Kouvola, Mikkeli, Pertunmaa and Savitaipale.
 The municipality is unilingually Finnish.

 The summer houses or cottages located in the countryside are part of the culture of Finland where most Finnish families spend their summer holidays.
 Mäntyharju is the municipality which has the fifth most summer houses in Finland.
 Some of the reasons for Mäntyharju's popularity involve its many pure lakes and a relatively short distance to the Finnish capital Helsinki of approximately 200 kilometres by car.
 The municipality also has a direct, high-speed train connection to the capital area.
 Because of the many summer houses, the population of Mäntyharju more than triples during the most popular summer holiday times.
 Art Centre Salmela in Mäntyharju hosts one of Finland's largest cultural events in July–August.

 Populated places

-As of 2025, after the merger with the former municipality of Pertunmaa, Mäntyharju consists of the following populated places:
+As of 2025, after the merger with the former town municipality of Pertunmaa, Mäntyharju consists of the following populated places: